adash-ahk/adash.ahk/readme.md

 ## .difference
-Creates an array of array values not included in the other given arrays.
+Creates an array of `array` values not included in the other given arrays.
 The order of result values are determined by the first array.

 #### Arguments
 array (Array): The array to inspect.

-values (...Array): The values to exclude.
+values (Array*): The values to exclude.

 #### Returns